-Here are a few need to know facts: Compared to Carrara marble Calacatta is much rarer, so its considered a more luxurious stone.
-The latter is also whiter and typically features bolder and more dramatic veining.Continue to 15 of 24 below.
+Here are a few need-to-know facts: Calacatta marble is much rarer than Carrara, so it's considered a more luxurious stone.
+It is also whiter and typically features bolder and more dramatic veining.Continue to 10 of 18 below.

 Modern Farmhouse Fireplace

-When using natural stone tile, if you are looking for consistency in color and veining the blogger suggests picking out tiles in person instead of ordering online.
-Doing so will allow you to weed out oddball pieces that are not a good fit for your project.Continue to 17 of 24 below.
+When using natural stone tile, if you are looking for consistency in color and veining, the blogger suggests picking out tiles in person instead of ordering online.
+Doing so will allow you to weed out oddball pieces that are not a good fit for your project.Continue to 12 of 18 below.

 Orange Vein Marble

-In this Brooklyn town house by design firm Fearins Welch, layers of bold textures and luxurious finishes instantly modernize the century-old home.
-The black marble fireplace with orange veining is a genuinely fresh and unexpected feature worth coveting.Continue to 18 of 24 below.
+In this Brooklyn townhouse by design firm Fearins Welch, layers of bold textures and luxurious finishes instantly modernize the century-old home.
+The black marble fireplace with orange veining is a genuinely fresh and unexpected feature worth coveting.Continue to 13 of 18 below.